Dark Light

 anivers

 The font of the headings is Anivers, designed by Jos Buivenga and delivered to your screen by Typekit.
-The smart suits and shirts I’m wearing on and off-screen, are bespoke by New Tailor (Amsterdam & Utrecht).
+The smart suits and shirts I wear on and off-screen are bespoke by New Tailor (Amsterdam & Utrecht).
 Now and then I’m wearing shirts by Charvet in Paris.
-I usually get my accessories like ties and cufflinks at Le Bon Marché, the only department store in Paris where tourists are not ruing your shopping experience.
+I usually get my accessories like ties and cufflinks at Le Bon Marché, the only department store in Paris where tourists are not ruining your shopping experience.

-This site attracts around 15.000 page views and 3.000 unique visitors per month (average Q1, 2019).
-That’s not too bad, but far from enough to finance a pair of handmade shoes.
+This site attracts around 10.000 page views and 2,500 unique monthly visitors (average Q1, 2024).
+That’s not too bad, but it’s far from enough to finance a pair of handmade shoes.
 I, therefore, continue to blog for Berlutis.

 Radio

-For radio reports, podcasts and broadcasting, I have a studio equipped with the Zoom H5 smart card recorder, and a Røde Podcaster Pro with Sennheiser mics.
-For live reports in studio quality, I use Luci Live software on iPad and iPhone.
+For radio reports, podcasts and broadcasting, I have a studio equipped with the Zoom H5 smart card recorder and a Røde Podcaster Pro with Sennheiser mics.
+I use Luci Live or ReportIt software on iPad and iPhone for live reports in studio quality.
 The studio also has a vocal booth for voiceovers with two DBX286S compressors, a Focusrite Scarlett and cardioid or Shure SM7B microphones.

 Television